 - 1. Upholstered furniture must meet California Technical Bulletin 117 (CAL 117) standards.
 The furniture must have a tag affixed to the item clearly showing it meets CAL 117 standards and must be approved by Campus Residences staff. - 2.
 Non-upholstered furniture must be metal or plastic.
 This includes bookcases and TV stands. - 3.
 All non-university provided furniture must be appropriately sized for the space.
 No personal furniture can impede movement or egress.
-Furniture that compromises safety is subject to

-- removal even if it meets all other standards.
+Furniture that compromises safety is subject to removal even if it meets all other standards.
 University provided furniture may not be removed from a space to accommodate personal furniture. - 4.
 Small drawers, racks, storage containers, bins and shelves may be made of metal, plastic, or wood.
 Small fabric storage bins are permitted.
 All items must conform to the standards outlined in V.E.2. - 5.
 Furniture with electrical outlets or USB ports not provided by the University is prohibited. - 6.
 No furniture may be stacked on top of another piece of furniture unless it is university provided furniture that is designed to stack.
 Such furniture must be stacked in a safe manner. - 7.
 All furniture and storage must leave at least a 2 feet clearance to sprinkler heads. - 8.
 Beds, desks, and dressers are not permitted in common areas of suites or apartments. - 9.
 University-owned furniture that is placed in public areas (including, but not limited to: lounges, recreation rooms, and classrooms) cannot be removed from assigned spaces and are prohibited in any resident apartments, rooms, or suites. - 10.
 Mattresses not issued by the University, including air mattresses or other temporary bedding, are prohibited. - 11.
-Mattress pads must be cotton, polyester, or a blend of each. - 12.
-Non-University bed frames, lofts, or lofted beds are prohibited. - 13.
-Canopies, netting or privacy screens/enclosures may not be added to beds. - 14.
-The use of bed raisers is prohibited.
-Residents should request bed raising or lowering through the University FIXIT system. - 15.
-Baby or juvenile furniture may be of any material but must conform to the standards outlined in V.E.3.
-All baby and juvenile furniture must be inspected and approved by University staff.
+Mattress pads or toppers comprised of cotton, polyester, or a blend of each are permitted.